JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

   from interfering with the sensitive electronics inside.
 Simply put, metal blocks electromagnetic waves.

-Look, this is where I used to have my Wi-Fi:
+This is where I used to have my Wi-Fi:

 <img src="/assets/img/wifi_placement.jpg" alt="Old placement" style="padding:10px" height=470px class=center />

 I had it there because that is where the cable came out of the wall, and about as far as it reached.
-But it was nearly engulfed in sheets and chunks of metal: the dishwasher, the oven, and the radiator!
+But, in this location, my Wi-Fi access point was nearly engulfed in sheets and chunks of signal-blocking metal: the dishwasher, the oven, and the radiator!
-It's not _quite_ a Faraday cage, but it was still stupid, and it certainly blocked the signal.
+It wasn't _quite_ a Faraday cage, but it was still stupid, and it certainly blocked the signal.
 Get smart!
-Move it away!

-Next, other equipment, specifically microwaves and old, cordless phones share space ("spectrum") with your Wi-Fi and can interfere with its signals.
+Move your Wi-Fi away from metal!

+So why is your microwave oven _particularly_ bad.
+Your Wi-Fi communicates by emitting and receiving microwaves.
-Your Wi-Fi spits out waves at two frequencies or _bands_:
+The FCC lets Wi-Fi use two frequencies or _bands_:
   2.4&nbsp;GHz and 5&nbsp;GHz.
 Two bands -- more data!
 But the bands also serve different purposes.

-Lower frequencies can penetrate through stuff -- walls, furniture, you -- better than high frequencies, but you can embed more data in the high frequency waves.
+Lower frequencies are better at penetrating through stuff (walls, furniture, or people), but you can embed more data in higher frequencies.
+More data means faster "speeds."
 So: 5&nbsp;GHZ is good for speed while 2.4&nbsp;GHz is good for coverage.

-Here's a little wrinkle, though.
+Unfortunately,
+  microwaves and old, cordless phones can also use that 2.4&nbsp;GHz band.
+When they do, they interfere with the Wi-Fi's signals.

+The reason that your
+  microwave works at around 2.4 GHz is interesting.
-The food that you like to heat in your microwave is largely water.
+The food that you heat in your microwave is largely water.
-By an accident of nature, while fairly high frequencies (10-100&nbsp;GHz) are good at dumping heat (power) into water, they do not penetrate deep _into_ it.
+While fairly high frequencies (10-100&nbsp;GHz) are good at dumping heat (power) into water, they do not penetrate deep _into_ it (see [here][microwave-physics]).
-(Interesting physics [here][microwave-physics].)
-Since you want to heat the whole bowl of rice, history stumbled on a lower value, 2.45&nbsp;GHz, for microwave ovens.
+Since you want to heat your whole bowl of rice and not just toast it, history stumbled on 2.45&nbsp;GHz for microwave ovens.
-The FCC let Wi-Fi use the spectrum too.

-What's the meaning of all this?
+What is the meaning of all this?
 Well there are two thick, brick walls between the Wi-Fi in my kitchen and the back bedroom of my apartment.